reem/Sorting-Lesson/README.md

  * Explain how `fast_sort` works and why it will be faster than `good_sort` and maybe even `sorted`.
 Run the test.
  * We've beaten `sorted`!
 Hurrah!
- * Sometimes it pays to obfuscate your code a bit if you really get a performance boost and the system is performance-critical.
- * Add `very_fast_sort`, which is a countsort using `numpy` functions, so it's even faster.
-Run the test again and show that `very_fast_sort` is even faster.
- * What's the tradeoff?
-   * You have to add another dependency (numpy) which doesn't work everywhere.
-      For instance, it hasn't been ported to python3 or to pypy.
-   * This is much harder to read, so you have to comment it really well, and if something doesn't work...
-It's very hard to debug.
-   * You should only do something like this if you really absolutely need the performance, otherwise it's not worth the tradeoff.
  * (If we have time) Wanna see another cool sort?
 Explain `radix_sort` and add it to the tester.
 Turns out it isn't as fast as `fast_sort` on this data, but if we were going to sort a different kind of data, it might be *much* faster.